Makita

 - Inspect for cracks: Examine the dust cup and cyclone assembly for hairline cracks or holes.
 Replace if any are found.

-- Examine seals: Look at the rubber gasket around the filter and dust cup interface.
+- Examine seals: Examine the rubber gasket around the filter and dust cup interface.
 Clean off dust and ensure it is seated evenly.
 Replace if torn or flattened.

 - Check connections: Ensure the extension pipe and accessories are fully inserted and locked.
 Loose joints can cause whistling and suction loss.